-Patient information security is one of the most important elements in medicine.
+Patient information security is one of the most important elements in the medical industry.
 Keeping patient records and details confidential is morally respectful, and also maintains an element of trust between a doctor and an individual.
-Failing to comply by HIPAA regulations can also be extremely costly.
-We’re talking $13,000-per-day fine amount for HIPPA violations in medical facilities.
+Failing to comply by HIPAA regulations can also be extremely costly—we’re talking $13,000-per-day fine amount for HIPPA violations in medical facilities.

 DataShield thoroughly understands and complies with the Health Insurance Portability and Accountability Act (HIPAA), demonstrating our unwavering commitment to protecting our healthcare industry customers’ confidential information.

 Under HIPAA law, companies are not allowed to simply abandon records/items containing personal health information (PHI) or dispose of it in public trash receptacles.
 Companies must have a permitted procedure in place and train all employees who handle confidential information.
 Companies must also address the final disposition of electronic PHI and/or the hardware on which it is stored and hard copies of the records.

 Here are three things you should know about proper destruction and storage methods of PHI materials as outlined by HIPAA Privacy and Security Rules.

 A company must implement shredding, burning, pulping, or pulverizing the records so that PHI becomes essentially unreadable, indecipherable, and impossible to be reconstructed.
 DataShield’s convenient mobile or plant-based shredding services are HIPAA compliant, and ensure the utmost security to meet regulatory requirements.

 Disposal of Electronic Media